alexdanilowicz/PlainPrivacy/README.md

 Collaborators: Chris Bertasi, Alexander Danilowicz, Dylan Hong, and Teddy Ni.

+**Winner of the One of Best Uses of a Google API at Hack Dartmouth IV**

 ### What is It?
-Plain Privacy is a Google Chrome Extension built for Hack Dartmouth IV.
+PlainPrivacy automatically summarizes and highlights keywords in the privacy policies of the websites you visit built for Hack Dartmouth IV.
 When you visit a website, the extension crawls the page for its privacy policy.
-If a policy is found, the extension lights up, parses the privacy policy using Natural Language Processing, and then displays concise, relevant information to the user.
+If a policy is found, the extension lights up, parses the privacy policy using Natural Language Processing, and then displays what the website collects and why it collects that information.

+We built the server and wrote the NLP in Python.
+You can see sever repository here: [Plain Privacy Server](https://github.com/alexdanilowicz/PlainPrivacyServer).

 ### The Motivation Behind Plain Privacy:
 > "Most Americans have no idea what they are signing up for because... terms of service are beyond comprehension."